Sure Dividend

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.

-Dover Corporation (DOV) has raised its dividend for 68 consecutive years, giving it one of the longest dividend growth streaks in the entire stock market.
+Dover Corporation (DOV) has raised its dividend for 69 consecutive years, one of the longest dividend growth streaks in the stock market.

 The company has achieved such an exceptional dividend growth record thanks to its strong business model, resilience to recessions, and steady long-term growth.